Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Derivation of Eq.

 The Wigner function of the displaced squeezed vacuum state is as follows:

-where \(s = e^{-r}\) denotes squeeze parameter along the momentum quadrature, rather than anti-squeezing as in the SC-state analysis.
+where \(s = e^{-r}\) denotes the squeezed parameter along the momentum quadrature, rather than antisqueezing as in the SC state analysis.

-Similar to the similar Sec.\,\ref{sec:losses-on-sc-state-wigner-func} after ``Gaussian blurring filter'' Wigner function is as follows:
+Similar to Sec.~\ref{sec:losses-on-sc-state-wigner-func}, after the ``Gaussian blurring filter'' the Wigner function is as follows:

-For procedure of detection we will consider homodyne measurement of momentum.
-It could be found easily from Wigner function as follows:
+For procedure of detection we will consider the homodyne measurement of momentum.
+It could be found easily from the Wigner function as follows:

-We aim to discriminate non-displaced and displaced SC states.
-According this reaonable to select point between two Gaussian peaks along momentum axis which is border \(p_{\rm border}\) between displaced and non-displaced \(\delta_0 = 0\) state:
+We aim to discriminate non-displaced and displaced vacuum states.
+Accordingly, it is reasonable to select a point between two Gaussian peaks along the momentum axis which is the border \(p_{\rm border}\) between displaced and non-displaced \(\delta_0 = 0\) states